A descent theorem for formal smoothness: Abstract

 \section{Abstract}

-Let $u$ be a local homomorphism of noetherian local rings forming part of a commutative square $vf=gu$.
-We give some conditions on the square which imply that $u$ is formally smooth.
-This theorem encapsulates a variety of (apparently unrelated) results in commutative algebra greatly improving some of them: Greco's theorem on descent of quasi-excellence property by finite surjective morphisms, Kunz's characterization of regular local rings in positive characteristic by means of the Frobenius homomorphism (and in fact the relative version obtained by Andr\'e and Radu), etc. In the second part of the paper, we study a similar question for the complete intersection property instead of formal smoothness, giving also some applications.
+We give a descent result for formal smoothness having interesting applications: we deduce that quasi-excellence descends along flat local homomorphisms of finite type, we greatly improve Kunz's characterization of regular local rings by means of the Frobenius homomorphisms as well as Andr\'e and Radu relativization of this result, etc. In the second part of the paper, we study a similar question for the complete intersection property instead of formal smoothness, giving also some applications.